Windows Dark Mode

 While Windows Dark Mode offers a comprehensive dark theme for the operating system and its native applications, there are still some programs and applications that do not automatically switch to Dark Mode when you change the Windows theme.
 Some of these include:

 • Third-Party Applications: Many third-party applications do not follow the Windows Dark Mode setting and require manual adjustment within the app’s own settings.
-Popular programs like Adobe Photoshop, older versions of Microsoft Office, and various legacy software may fall into this category.
+Popular programs like Web Browsers, Document programs and various legacy software may fall into this category.

 • Web Browsers: While most modern web browsers like Chrome, Firefox, and Edge offer their own Dark Mode settings, they do not always follow the Windows Dark Mode setting.
 Users need to enable Dark Mode within the browser settings.